IIITLucknowSWEngg/CSAICSBTeam020/SRS.md

 - **Seller Features:** Product listing, inventory management, and sales tracking.
 - **Admin Features:** User, product, and order moderation; platform analytics and reports.

 The platform will support web browsers and mobile devices, ensuring a seamless shopping experience.
 It will integrate secure payment gateways like **PayPal, Stripe, and UPI** for payment processing.
+Delivery and shipping services will be outsourced and managed by third-party providers.

 ### **1.3 Definitions, Acronyms, and Abbreviations**
 - **SRS**: Software Requirements Specification